DpooL2000/STM32h743-devboard-betaflight/CONTRIBUTING.md

-Fell free to comtribute by oull requests.
+Feel free to comtribute by oull requests.